DavidPatShuiFong/vkelimHomepage/content/authors/admin/_index.md

 - Visitors
 ---

-David Fong is a general practitioner (family medicine) working at coHealth, Kensington site.
+David Fong is a general practitioner (family medicine doctor) working at coHealth, Kensington site.
 He volunteers with Spur Afrika (child development program) in Kibera, Kenya, and Elim and Agape childrens' home (HIV and disability) in Xi'an, China.